merenlab/merenlab.org/tutorials/infant-gut/index.md

 {:.warning}
 **Why not relying only on single-copy core genes to estimate purity of a genome bin?** Let's think about this altogether.
 But once we are done with this, please see the relevant section in [this study](https://t.co/tlnQvIGsIw).

-To straighten the quality of the `MAGs` {% include ARTIFACT name="collection" text="collection" %}, it is possible to visualize individual {% include ARTIFACT name="bin" text="bins" %} and if needed, refine them.
-For this we use the program {% include PROGRAM name="anvi-refine" text="`anvi-refine`" %}.
-For instance, if you were to be interested in refining one of the {% include ARTIFACT name="bin" text="bins" %} in our current {% include ARTIFACT name="collection" text="collection" %}, you could run this command:
+To straighten the quality of the `MAGs` {% include ARTIFACT name="collection" %}, it is possible to visualize individual {% include ARTIFACT name="bin" text="bins" %} and if needed, refine them.
+For this we use the program {% include PROGRAM name="anvi-refine" %}.
+For instance, if you were to be interested in refining one of the {% include ARTIFACT name="bin" text="bins" %} in our current {% include ARTIFACT name="collection" %}, you could run this command:

 ``` bash
 anvi-refine -p PROFILE.db \